apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-fe.md

 In the `DorisDisaggregatedCluster` resource, the configMaps for mounting ConfigMap is an array.
 The name of each element represents the ConfigMap name of the current namespace.

-Configure the ConfigMap information required by the FE service according to the above mode, and update the configuration to [Compute-storage decoupled resources to be deployed](../install-quickstart.md#Install DorisDisaggregatedCluster).
+Configure the ConfigMap information required by the FE service according to the above mode, and update the configuration to [Storage and computing separation resources to be deployed](install-quickstart#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).

 :::tip Tip
 In K8s deployment, when using ConfigMap to mount customized configuration files, there is no need to add `meta_service_endpoint` and `cloud_unique_id` configurations, and Doris-Operator related services will be added automatically.